iCarossio/X-INF472W-Web_based_app/Readme.md

 ## The web app

 With @bathal1, we chose to create a web application allowing anyone to publish stylized resume online.
-The front-end is developed with AngularJS and the main interface is based on (IAMX)[https://trendytheme.net/items/i-am-x-html-resume-template/] template.
+The front-end is developed with AngularJS and the main interface is based on [IAMX](https://trendytheme.net/items/i-am-x-html-resume-template/) template.
-The back-end is made with PHP, according to the requirement of the course.
+The back-end is made with PHP, according to the requirements of the course.
 All the data are stored in a MySQL database.

 A sample of the app can be tested in real conditions here: http://caross.io